Sumit-Chaudhary01/Netflix/README.md

 - **Common Ratings:** Insights into the most common ratings provide an understanding of the content's target audience.
 - **Geographical Insights:** The top countries and the average content releases by India highlight regional content distribution.
 - **Content Categorization:** Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.

-This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.